Joseph A. GaudioBelmont County Treasurer

 Section 2: Manufactured Home Tax

-Manufactured Home Tax Bills are sent out during January and June of each year and are due to be paid on March 1st and July 31st, respectively, of each year.
+Manufactured Home Tax Bills are sent out during January and June of each year and are due to be paid in February and July, respectively, of each year.
 Manufactured Home Taxes can be paid in the following ways:

 Note 1: A payment stub and/or Registration I.D. # should accompany all payments.